jgrassler/crowbar/doc/barclamp.md

 # Replace "6cefbd80254141a63f4c86df195cd930ac7eb10b" by your first commit's ID.
 export COMMIT="6cefbd80254141a63f4c86df195cd930ac7eb10b"

-# Insert a space delimited list of the Barclamps you are working on here.
-export BARCLAMPS="nova magnum"

 # Insert your own barclamp's name here:
 export BARCLAMP_NAME=mybarclamp

+# Insert a space delimited list of the Barclamps you are working on here (only
+# required if your barclamp requires changes to other barclamps as well).

+export BARCLAMPS="$BARCLAMP_NAME"

 # Insert the path to your barclamp collection checkout here (in case it's
 # somewhere other than /root/crowbar-openstack)